 Make your next outing unforgettable by adventuring back through time.

 Immerse yourself in everything that Fort Edmonton Park has to offer.
-Explore dozens of vintage midway attractions and unique entertainment options, including a captivating 4D movie adventure in a vintage theatre, iconic steam train rides, live shows, and much more.
+Explore dozens of vintage midway attractions and unique entertainment options, including a captivating 4D movie adventure in a vintage theatre, live shows, and much more.

 With exciting events all year round, your experience is sure to be unforgettable.